Skip to Main Content

 • Kelly, “Seeing Red,” 81–82.

 BIBLIOGRAPHY: Author's last name, first name.
 "Chapter or essay title."
 In Book Title, edited by Editor's first & last names, page numbers.
-City of Publication: Publisher, Year.
+Publisher, Year.

 Chapter in an edited volume originally published elsewhere (Reprint)

 FIRST NOTE: Author's first & last names, "Chapter or Essay title," in Book Title, ed.
 Editor's first & last names, vol. number of Series Title, ed.
-Editor's first & last names (City of Publication: Publisher, Year), page numbers.
+Editor's first & last names (Publisher, Year), page numbers.

 • Quintus Tullius Cicero, “Handbook on Canvassing for the Consulship,” in Rome: Late Republic and Principate, ed.
 Walter Emil Kaegi Jr. and Peter White, vol. 2 of University of Chicago Readings in Western Civilization, ed.
-John Boyer and Julius Kirshner (Chicago: University of Chicago Press, 1986), 35.
+John Boyer and Julius Kirshner (University of Chicago Press, 1986), 35.

 SUBSEQUENT NOTES: Author's last name, "Shortened Chapter or essay title," page numbers.